Gaurav9540/K8s/README.md

 **What is Kubernetes ?**

- - Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+ - Kubernetes, also known as K8s, Kubernetes is an open-source container orchestration platform thatautomates the deployment, scaling, and management of containerized applications.

  - Developed by Google and now maintained by the Cloud Native Computing Foundation (CNCF) and released as open-source in 2014.